Saturday, February 10, 2024

 9. Travels - Yet another song that I think could benefit from a rendition with added Swahili lyrics.
 In the vein of PMG songs that convey longing and distant travel through lands unknown, this is your elixir.
 There are multiple versions of this song, but the best version is indeed the PMG version of the live album.

-10. Street Dreams (4) - Street Dreams is actually a suite of 4 songs, but I gravitate towards Part 4 because it has this beautiful R&B vibe.
+10. Street Dreams - Street Dreams is actually a suite of 4 songs, but I gravitate towards Part 4 because it has this beautiful R&B vibe.
 For the longest time, I felt like Janet Jackson's "Living in a World (they didn't make)" and it's "Interlude" were in fact built off of this song.
+Part 2 is a sweet listen too and quite a riot because its drumline suggests something Brazilian inspired, but the initial piano orchestration seems to do away with that thought; then they cut loose, and show that Brazil/Samba was the plan all along.

 12. San Lorenzo - The longest piece from their White Album (clocking in at 10:14), this is some of the PMG's older work, but it has aged well.
 The song is built beautifully off of Lyle's playing, and waxes and wanes with a mastery that was proof of what was later to come from the group.